 Bremen is a beautiful old trading city with the Weser flowing though it.
 Back in the days, Bremen was in the Hanseatic League which is an economic alliance of trading cities along the coast of Northern Europe in the late Middle Ages.

 The Harba Team is lucky to have two colleagues from Bremen, who are working in our office in Copenhagen.
-Therefore we can tell you from first hand experiences as local Bremers and as tourist, what you can do in the Hanseatic town 🙂
+Therefore we can tell you from first hand experiences as local Bremers and as tourists, what you can do in the Hanseatic town 🙂

 Bremen has two UNESCO World Heritage sites around the market square dating back over 1000 years.
 Our team honestly believes that this market square is one of the prettiest market squares in Germany.
 As you will see, there is a lot of fun things to do in Bremen!